ArduPilot/ardupilot_wiki/common/source/docs/common-measuring-vibration.rst

    square root (for x, y and z).
 These final three values are what appear in the VIBE msg's VibeX, Y and Z fields.

+When looking at vibrations in a log the first thing to look at is the clipping.
+If the clipping is 0 that’s good.
+That means the vibrations that are being detected aren’t overwhelming the IMU.

+When troubleshooting the vibration, consider the axis of the vibration as a staring point to find the problem:

+    If X AND Y are both high, then you may have an issue with a motor bearing or prop balance.
+Or you may need more/better overall vibration damping for your FC.
+    If X OR Y is high then you may have an issue with your FC mounting.
+Maybe a wire is bouncing on the FC or restraining it.
+Or maybe your vibration damping works better in one axis than the other.
+    If you have a Z vibration then you may have a track issue with propeller (bent blade) or vertical play in a motor.

+Also consider that some flight conditions/airframes will have different natural vibrations.
+If the vibrations look good in a hover, but they increase with speed, perhaps there is an aerodynamic issue with the airframe, or in wind,

 Looking for "The Leans"
 -----------------------